New York Unemployment Benefits Extension

 The tiers specified the total unemployment rate (TUR) required for qualified claimants to receive the federal unemployment extension.
 The number of unemployed persons divided by the total labor force calculates the TUR.
 The TUR of a given state affected qualifications as follows:

-- Tier 1 of the federal unemployment extensions was available in every state and extended benefits up to 20 weeks, regardless of current or past TUR.
+- Tier 1 of the federal unemployment extensions were available in every state and extended benefits up to 20 weeks, regardless of current or past TUR.

 - Tier 2 extended benefits up to 14 weeks in states with a TUR of at least six percent in the most recent three consecutive months.